Kunne cikap: Description

-As for the said Black River, there is a village by the name of Kunnai (国縫/クンナイ) in Yamakoshi District, Hokkaido, about which onomastic folklore exists that connects it to the Red Bird (hure), (Note: Nakata only gives the Ainu name "Kunne-nai" as a "River of darkness", and Nakajima also only gives the Ainu name "Kunne-nai" as "River of darkness" though also mentioning the Japanese village name Kuninui-mura.
+As for the said Black River, there is a village by the name of Kunnai (国縫/クンナイ) in Yamakoshi District, Hokkaido, about which onomastic folklore exists that connects it to the Red Bird (hure).
+(Note: Nakata only gives the Ainu name "Kunne-nai" as a "River of darkness", and Nakajima also only gives the Ainu name "Kunne-nai" as "River of darkness" though also mentioning the Japanese village name Kuninui-mura.
 A geographical dictionary explains that "Kunne-nai" corrupted to the name Kunnnai (国縫).)
-There is also the Kunnai River (国縫川) which flows through the village.
+The Kunnai River (国縫川) also flows through the village.

 Yaeko Batchelor mentions the Black Bird[s] in a waka (poem) which reads: